 - dietary changes (some women report less breast tenderness when they reduce their intake of salt and caffeine)

-- supplements (studies conflict, but according to the Cleveland Clinic some women find relief with vitamin E, omega-3 fatty acids, and evening primrose oil)
+- supplements (studies conflict, but according to a 2010 study, some women find relief with vitamin E and evening primrose oil)

 Ask your doctor for recommendations and guidelines before trying home remedies.